How to Get a Bigger Tax Refund This Year

 Note: TaxSlayer will compare your options and help you decide if the standard deduction is right for you.

-3. Claim all possible tax credits
+3. Claim all available tax credits

 A tax credit is an amount of money that you can apply directly to your tax bill, so you owe less.
 Credits can be refundable, partially refundable, or non-refundable.
 Refundable credit amounts can be added to your tax refund if you don’t owe taxes.